 In 1762, Empress Elizabeth died, with Ivan having outlived his tormentor.
-Once again it was time for another game of royal musical chairs in St. Petersburg, with Peter III and his wife Catherine winning the prize.
+Once again, it was time for another game of royal musical chairs in St. Petersburg, with Peter III and his wife Catherine winning the prize.

 The new tsar sympathized with the young man’s situation and Ivan might have hoped for improved conditions.
 But, it was not to be.
 The union between Catherine and Peter does not seem to have been blessed with love.
-Within weeks of his accession to the throne, Catherine tossed him out and some of her followers strangled him.
+Within weeks of his accession to the throne, Catherine tossed Peter out and some of her followers strangled him.

 Things took a turn for the worse for poor Ivan.
 Catherine (who later acquired the nickname “the Great”) had him put in manacles.
 She issued secret orders that should the ex-tsar attempt to escape his guards were to kill him immediately.